hankbao/libreboot/docs/install/x200_external.md

+---
-% Flashing the X200 with a BeagleBone Black
+title: Flashing the X200 with a BeagleBone Black
+...

 Initial flashing instructions for X200.